 Globalization led to shared interests; localization leads to an us vs. them mentality.

 China’s economic ascent, though based on a shaky foundation of debt and the biggest real estate bubble the world has ever seen, nevertheless presents a fresh challenge to US global dominance.
-That ascent has continued much longer any rational person could have imagined.
+That ascent has continued much longer than any rational person could have imagined.
 That is what you can get when you have an authoritarian regime controlling the economy, with the ability to borrow in its own currency.
 At some point this will not end well, but that is a topic for another time.

 Graham Allison, American political scientist, wrote the book Destined for War: Can America and China Escape Thucydides’s Trap?
 Thucydides was the Greek general and historian who chronicled the Peloponnesian War in 400 BC.
 He wrote, “It was the rise of Athens and the fear that this instilled in Sparta that made war inevitable.”